Nabagata/interview-prep/README.md

 > For example, consider page reference string 1, 3, 0, 3, 5, 6 and 3
 > page slots.
 Initially, all slots are empty, so when 1, 3, 0 came they
-> are allocated to the empty slots —&gt; 3 Page Faults.
+> are allocated to the empty slots —> 3 Page Faults.
 When 3 comes, it
-> is already in  memory so —&gt; 0 Page Faults.
+> is already in  memory so —> 0 Page Faults.
 Then 5 comes, it is not
-> available in  memory so it replaces the oldest page slot i.e 1. —&gt;
+> available in  memory so it replaces the oldest page slot i.e 1. —>
 > 1 Page Fault.
 Finally, 6 comes,  it is also not available in memory so
-> it replaces the oldest page slot i.e 3 —&gt; 1 Page Fault.
+> it replaces the oldest page slot i.e 3 —> 1 Page Fault.
 >
 > **Belady’s anomaly:**\
 > Belady’s anomaly proves that it is possible to have more page faults